nebulab/playbook/source/managing-teams/matrix-evaluations.html.md

 If you've decided to promote your report, you should submit your request to a Director.
 Once the request is approved, you can update the person's title in Progression and celebrate the event in the `#shoutouts` channel on Slack!

+Note that, when your report gets a promotion, their salary will be adjusted during the next [compensation review][compensation-review].

+[compensation-review]: /people-ops/compensation#compensation-reviews